tianyin/rex/docs/getting-started.md

 git submodule update --init --recursive --progress
 ```

-### Additional step for Nix
-It will launch a Nix shell with all necessary dependencies installed.
-All subsequent steps should be carried out within this shell.
+If you are using Nix, the following additional step is required.
 ```bash
 nix develop --extra-experimental-features nix-command --extra-experimental-features flakes
 ```
+It will launch a Nix shell with all necessary dependencies installed.
+All subsequent steps should be carried out within this shell.

 The Linux directory now hosts the kernel repo, checked out at the pre-set
 commit.
 To build the kernel, do: